JustChiwo/web-revamp/README.md

 ## Team Coordination

 The team held a call to discuss the overall workflow, project timeline, and the color scheme to be used across the site.

-## Planned Improvements

-- Update the site's typography using Google Fonts — this is planned but not yet implemented, as it requires further learning before being applied to the project.